home-assistant/home-assistant.io/source/_docs/configuration/securing.markdown

 &#9744; Configure [secrets](/topics/secrets/) (but do remember to back them up)
 &#9744; Regularly keep the system up to date

-If you're only wanting to use components supported by [Home Assistant cloud](/cloud/) then you don't need to enable remote access.
+If you only want to use components supported by [Home Assistant cloud](/cloud/) then you don't need to enable remote access.
 This is obviously the most secure option, but does mean that you're relying on a cloud service for that functionality.

 &#9744; For remote access to the UI, use a [VPN](http://www.pivpn.io/), [Tor](/docs/ecosystem/tor/), or an [SSH tunnel](/blog/2017/11/02/secure-shell-tunnel/)
 &#9744; For remote access for components, use a [TLS/SSL](/docs/ecosystem/certificates/lets_encrypt/) certificate